Halloween Apothecary Jars and Free Printable Labels

 Our humble little spice shop has grown since last year, so we had to extend the display space a wee bit.
 Looks good, doesn’t it?

 Just like last year, this was quite a bit of work, but I have to say, it was worth it!
-And just like last year, we’re sharing all of these labels with you, free for your personal use!
+And just like last year, we’re sharing all of these potion bottle labels with you, free for your personal use!
 Do you remember last year’s free jar label printables?
 [Click here to see last year’s free printable jar labels.]
-Well, this year we’ve added 55+ new jar labels for over 40 gross and creepy jar ingredients, and we’re offering them in two different sizes 😀
+Well, this year we’ve added 55+ new jar labels for over 40 gross and creepy potion bottle ingredients, and we’re offering them in two different sizes 😀

 *Sigh* My babes can be such a jerk, but still, I love him so much!
 And he’s right…you’re here for the labels…